 10 Mythical Beings You Should Know From The Scandinavian Folklore

 Below is a list of 10 mythical beings from the Scandinavian folklore that you should know.
-These fictional characters are part of both the Norse mythology and the Scandinavian folklore and have been described in many texts since Ancient times.
+These fictional characters are part of both the Norse mythology and the Scandinavian folklore and have been described in many Ancient texts since bygone times.
+The first name of some mythological creatures below will be given in Old Norse, followed by the modern counterparts in several North Germanic languages (i.e. Danish, Norwegian, Swedish, Icelandic, and Faroese).

 10. The Draugr (Danish/Swedish/Norwegian: Draugen; Icelandic: Draugur; Faroese: Dreygur)